nirbar/PanelSwWixExtension/README.md

   - *RegularExpression*: Execute a Regular Expression to replace or find matches in property values and in file contents.
   - *MsiSqlQuery*: Execute a MSI-SQL query on the MSI database.
   - *CreateSelfSignCertificate*: Create a self-sign certificate that can then be installed by WixIisExtension.
-  - *AlwaysOverwriteFile*: Sets the highest possible version on a file row (65535.65535.65535.65535) to ensure it overwrites existing file
 - Deferred Actions:
   - *JsonJPath*: Set values in JSON-formatted file.
   - *Dism*: Enable Windows Feature using DISM API.
 Features will be installed when the parent component is being installed or repaired.